The Invitation

 Wisdom Over Reaction

 Reactivity creates chaos.
 Wisdom creates change.
 The gap between stimulus and response—that space is where agency lives.
 When you react immediately to perceived injustice, you're usually acting from conditioning, not wisdom.
-You're replaying old scripts, not responding to present reality.
+Take time to understand before you act.
+Let your nervous system settle.
+Wisdom integrates anger with clarity, compassion with boundaries, courage with caution.

 Both Justice and Grace